davidmreed/davidmreed.github.io/_drafts/ready/integration-testing-salesforce-dx-simple-salesforce.md

 I am a huge fan of the lightweight, easy-to-use [`simple_salesforce`](https://github.com/simple-salesforce/simple-salesforce) module for Python.
 I use `simple_salesforce` constantly, for everything from one-off data analysis scripts to sandbox setup automation to full-scale ETL solutions.
 As some of those solutions grow more complex or durable, I start to feel the need to built serious tests for them.

-For software like this, of course, Python unit tests tell a relatively small part of the story.
+For software like this, of course, Python unit tests tell only a portion of the story.
 It's critical to actually connect the tool to a Salesforce instance, kick it off, and make sure the results look right - an end-to-end integration test.

 This kind of test isn't repeatable in sandboxes or in a developer edition; "real" orgs get polluted, and it's easy to introduce silent dependencies.
 That's why Salesforce DX scratch orgs are a great solution for testing *off-platform* code just as much as Apex: we build a scratch org with a predictable shape and feature set, perhaps seed some standardized data, connect our integration tool, run our tests, and toss the scratch org.